 - 1/4 cup finely chopped fresh dill (or more or less to taste)

 - Place cabbage in a large bowl.
-Bring enough water to a boil (I filled a tea kettle, but you could always fill a large sauce pan) to submerge the cabbage in the bowl.
+Bring enough water to a boil — I fill a tea kettle, but you could always fill a large sauce pan — to submerge the cabbage in the bowl.
 Pour the water over the cabbage; let sit one minute; drain.

-- Meanwhile, in a large pot, cook the bacon until rendered of its fat.
-Add the onions, and cook, stirring, until they are wilted.
+- Meanwhile, in a large pot over medium heat, cook the bacon until rendered of its fat, about 10 minutes, then transfer bacon to a plate.
+Add the onions, and cook, stirring, until they are wilted, about 15 minutes.
 Sprinkle with flour and stir.
 Add the broth, stirring rapidly with a wire whisk.
 When the mixture simmers, add the cabbage, carrots, potatoes, salt, pepper, caraway seeds, vinegar and sugar.

 Making mini loaves — perfect for soup — of my mother’s peasant bread in a popover pan: